This line is one of the many "side effects" of Facebook's Learning Phase.

 - “Me too.
 I stopped using Facebook Ads.”

-- You began to suspect something's wrong with how Facebook Ad platform is delivering ads.
+- You began to suspect something was wrong with how the Facebook Ad platform was delivering ads.

 - You talked to Facebook Support, but sooner you realized they have never seen the ads manager dashboard ever once in life.

-- You did what you've told - optimize for landing page views or link clicks, but wait... you're finally getting a lot clicks BUT no conversion?
+- You did what you were told - optimize for landing page views or link clicks, but wait... you're finally getting a lot of clicks BUT no conversion?

-To answer the question, let's refer to what mentioned by Facebook Business Help Center:
+To answer the question, let's refer to what was mentioned by the Facebook Business Help Center:

 “If our delivery system predicts your ad set is going to get none of the conversions you optimized for, we'll let you know so you can make adjustments before it starts running.”